YOUR AUTO RACING SHOE GUIDE

 AUTO RACING SHOES sport many of the same features - features that are race driven.
 Some features are dictated by the safety sanctioning bodies such as the FIA & SFI.
 Others features are added by the manufacturers for driver comfort, safety and the unique demands of the sport.
 Then the Brands will add their unique fabrics, proprietary engineering, innovations, colors, graphic designs, logos, technology, and styling.

-SUMMARY of PRIORITY FEATURES (scroll below for full details)
+SUMMARY of PRIORITY FEATURES (scroll down for full details)

 NOTE - These shoes are designed for racing, and not walking the paddock!